 These settings work together to smoothen out your resin prints.

-If you use image blur for the same water ripple model, ChiTuBox found that anti-aliasing + grey level 4 + image blur 2 + possibly an increased exposure time works the best.
+If you use image blur for the same water ripple model, ChiTuBox found that anti-aliasing + gray level 4 + image blur 2 + possibly an increased exposure time works the best.

 The increased exposure time was to reduce the presence of horizontal lines that were found under a microscope.

-For models with a really rough, staircase-like exterior, anti-aliasing + grey level 0 gives the best surface quality.
+For models with a really rough, staircase-like exterior, anti-aliasing + gray level 0 gives the best surface quality.
 I couldn’t find what level of anti-aliasing they used in these tests.

 In terms of the ChiTuBox algorithm specifically, they have a priority sequence which starts with the image blur, to the gray level, down to anti-aliasing.